 Wine Trail Traveler was established in January 2007.
-The idea of writing about wineries and creating learning modules developed during 2006.
-The tipping point came as Terry and Kathy Sullivan discussed visiting wineries with a professional.
-He mentioned that he would like to visit wineries but did not know what to do or how to go about it.
-He was intimidated by wine.
-This statement created the spark to design the website for Wine Trail Traveler.
+The tipping point for Terry and Kathy Sullivan came in 2006 when discussing winery visits with a professional.
+He mentioned that he would like to visit wineries but was intimidated by wine.
+This statement created the spark to design and develop the Wine Trail Traveler website.

-The mission of Wine Trail Traveler is to inspire and inform others to develop an appreciation of the wine culture by learning about wine, traveling to wineries/vineyards, making wine and participating in wine events.
+The mission of Wine Trail Traveler is to be an advocate for the wine culture by inspiring others to develop an appreciation of wine including travel, history, learning and winemaking.
 The Wine Trail Traveler website is a winery/vineyard and wine virtual visitor center.

-After a 34-year career in education teaching elementary school students through university graduate school students, Terry began a new career as a travel writer specializing in the wine industry.
-Kathy was a home/hospital teacher working with special needs students in Howard County.
-Taking thousands of photographs and writing articles, Terry and Kathy visited wineries and vineyards in the Toscano, Umbria, Campania and Friuli regions of Italy, Champagne, Burgundy and Bordeaux regions of France, southeast England and Wales, New Zealand, ontario and Quebec wine regions in Canada, Croatia, the country Georgia (Sakartvelo) and numerous states in the United States including: California, Oregon, Washington, Colorado, Nevada, Texas, Tennessee, Kentucky, Ohio, Wisconsin, Michigan, Pennsylvania, New York, Connecticut, New Jersey, Delaware, Maryland, West Virginia, Virginia and North Carolina.
-Terry and kathy have visited and written about more than 1,000 wineries and vineyards.
+After a 34-year career in education teaching elementary school students to university graduate school students, Terry began a new career as a travel writer specializing in the wine industry.
+Taking thousands of photographs and writing articles, Terry and Kathy visited wineries and vineyards in Europe, North America and Oceania.
+Terry and Kathy have visited and written about more than 1,000 wineries and vineyards.

 Formal wine education includes the Wine and Spirits Education Trust (WSET) Intermediate Certificate.
-However in 2009 the direction of wine education shifted to making wine.
-While taking online winemaking courses through Washington State University, Terry and Kathy also crafted a barrel of Cabernet Sauvignon at Vint Hill Craft Winery in Virginia, and worked with a group to make a barrel of Cabernet Sauvignon at Tin Lizzie Wineworks in Maryland.
-During Spring 2010 they helped to plant an experimental vineyard at Tin Lizzie Wineworks.
-Currently they crafted a barrel of 2012 Atlas Peak AVA Cabernet Sauvignon at Tin Lizzie Wineworks.
-Plans for the future include building a small marani with two buried qvevri.
-Grapes in the qvevri would ferment and age on the skins, seeds and jacks for several months.
+In 2009, while taking online winemaking courses through Washington State University, Terry and Kathy crafted a barrel of Cabernet Sauvignon at Vint Hill Craft Winery in Virginia.
+In 2012, they made a barrel of Atlas Peak AVA Cabernet Sauvignon at Tin Lizzie Wineworks in Maryland.
+In 2013 they made a qvevri of Rkatsiteli at Twins Wine Cellar of Napareuli in the country Georgia.

-Terry and Kathy have written two books and are working on their third book.
-A Wine Journey was published in November 2012 and presents what any wine enthusiast can do to learn about wine, make wine and enjoy wine travel.
-A Wine Tourist's Guide: Visiting Tasting Rooms was published in September 2013.
-This guide book focuses on what wine travelers can expect when visiting a tasting room.
-The books has chapters on tasting room etiquette, how to taste wines, ten international grapes, common wine myths and misconceptions and how to plan to visit wineries.
+Terry and Kathy have co-authored three books and are working on their fourth book.
+A Wine Journey was published in November 2012 and presents what any wine enthusiast can do to learn about wine, make wine and participate in wine travel.
+A Wine Tourist's Guide: Visiting Tasting Rooms, published in September 2013, focuses on what wine travelers can expect when visiting a tasting room.
+The book has chapters on tasting room etiquette, how to taste wines, international grapes, common wine myths and misconceptions.
 The third book Georgia, Sakartvelo: the Birthplace of Wine is about the country Georgia, its grapes varieties and winemaking that spans 8,000 years.
-They plan to have the book published in early 2014.
+The book was published in March 2014.

-Beginning in 2012, the Sullivans started making presentations at wine-related conferences.
-At the 2012 International Wine Tourism Conference in Perugia, Italy, Terry, presented "Best practices for increasing traffic to wine regions."
+In 2012, the Sullivans started presenting at wine-related conferences.
+At the 2012 International Wine Tourism Conference in Perugia, Italy, Terry presented "Best practices for increasing traffic to wine regions."

 During 2013, Terry presented at the Eastern Winery Exposition and a week later both Terry and Kathy presented at the International Wine Tourism Conference in Zagreb, Croatia.
 The title "Experiences that Cultivates Brand Ambassadors" was presented at both conferences.

-Terry and Kathy will attend and present at the 2014 International Wine Tourism Conference scheduled in Tbilisi, Georgia.
+Terry and Kathy attended and presented “Chicken Soup for the Wine Tourist’s Soul” at the 2014 International Wine Tourism Conference in Tbilisi, Georgia.

-You can entice more people to your winery or wine event with a wine presentation by Wine Trail Traveler, LLC.
-Each presentation is approximately 2 hours long and includes a visual presentation, participants' wine tastings and an opportunity to complete the Wine Century Club application.
-Give your customers another reason to return by offering these entertaining and informative presentations.
+Wineries can entice more people to their winery with a wine presentation by Wine Trail Traveler, LLC.
+Each presentation is approximately two hours long and includes a visual presentation, participants' wine tastings and an opportunity to complete the Wine Century Club application.
+Give your customers another reason to return to your winery by offering these entertaining and informative presentations.

 6578 Dovecote Dr.